Data Privacy Notice – Member Summary

 The IMO takes your privacy and confidentiality seriously.
 You provide us with personal and financial information and we want you to understand why we collect your data, what we do with it, who we share it with, why we share data and help you understand our legal obligations as well as your rights.

-This document is being provided to you in line with our obligations under the General Data Protection Regulation (GDPR), which will come into force on 25th May 2018.
+This document is being provided to you in line with our obligations under the General Data Protection Regulation (GDPR), which came into force on 25th May 2018.
 From that date, the GDPR, together with applicable Irish requirements, will amend existing data protection law and place enhanced accountability and transparency obligations on organisations when using your information.
 The GDPR will also introduce changes which will give you greater control over your personal information, including a right to object to processing of your personal.

 This summary explains the most important aspects of how we use your information and what rights you have in relation to your personal information.